ahm4dd/tubley/README.md

 - You should see a new database file `tubely.db` created in the root directory.
 - You should see a new `assets` directory created in the root directory, this is where the images will be stored.
 - You should see a link in your console to open the local web page.

+## Learning

+This is a learning repository that is being used for the S3 course at boot.dev